2022 CONIFA South America Football Cup

 The 2022 CONIFA South America Football Cup, also referred to as 2022 CONIFA Copa America, was the first edition of the CONIFA South America Football Cup, an international football tournament for states, minorities, stateless peoples and regions unaffiliated with FIFA with an affiliation to South America, organised by CONIFA.
 It was hosted by Chile.

 Tournament

 On 24 January 2022, CONIFA announced that Chile would host the first edition of the CONIFA South America Football Cup.

 Venues

-The tournament was held in the city of Linares and all games are realized in the Estadio Fiscal de Linares.
+The tournament was held in the city of Linares and all games were held in the Estadio Fiscal de Linares.

 Mascot

 The tournaments official mascot is Dromig, representing one of the 4 marsupials that live in Chile, its name derives from Dromiciops griloides.

 Participants

 A total of four teams were scheduled to participate:

-On June 11, a draw was held to define the competition brackets.
+On 11 June, a draw was held to define the competition brackets.